-Early referral to palliative care can improve quality of life and in some cases survival.
+Consider referral to specialist palliative care for all patients.
+Early referral to palliative care can improve quality of life.
 Referral should be based on need, not prognosis.
 For more, visit the Palliative Care Australia website <www. palliativecare.org.au>.

 The lead clinician and team's responsibilities include: